brandttru/Focus-Bear-Onboarding/4. Clean Code/clean_code.md

 ### How does handling errors improve reliability?
 Handling errors makes code more reliable as it can provide predictable behaviour.
 In the example, a user would expect the system to not be able to divide by 0 and thus by having that error handling, a user's experience is not affected as it was the expected behaviour.
 It can also make debugging easier when we know where errors could occur and what errors specifically.

+# Writing Unit Tests for Clean Code
+### How do unit tests help keep code clean?
+Unit tests are important as they can help discern any problematic code and encourage refactoring of code.
+For example, testing a large function can reveal it has too many responsibilities and dependencies and as such it may be better to break it down by responsibility.
+It can also catch edge cases, thus encouraging a developer to write better code that can handle edge cases.

+### What issues did you find while testing?
+I did not find any specific issues with the tests and code, but I did have trouble with the set up of pytest.
+Initially, I was unable to install pytest due to issues with where python was located.
+This was an issue as without fixing this, I could not test the code at all.